High Surf Advisory issued for Mayaguez and Vicinity by NWS - NewsBreak

 weather.gov

+Effective: 2022-12-11 23:00:00 MST Expires: 2022-12-12 17:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
+Target Area: Uncompahgre Plateau, Dallas Divide WINTER WEATHER ADVISORY REMAINS IN EFFECT FROM 11 PM THIS EVENING TO 5 PM MST MONDAY ABOVE 7500 FEET * WHAT...Snow expected above 7500 feet.
+Total snow accumulations of 5 to 10 inches.
+Winds gusting as high as 50 mph. * WHERE...In Colorado, Uncompahgre Plateau and Dallas Divide.
+In Utah, La Sal and Abajo Mountains. * WHEN...From 11 PM this evening to 5 PM MST Monday. * IMPACTS...Plan on slippery road conditions.
+Blowing snow will significantly reduce visibility, especially on ridge tops and mountain passes.
+A detailed map of the snowfall can be found at: www.weather.gov/gjt/winter.

-Wind Advisory issued for Big Island Interior, Big Island North, Big Island South by NWS
+Winter Weather Advisory issued for Bryce Canyon Country, South Central Utah by NWS

-Effective: 2022-12-10 15:22:00 HAST Expires: 2022-12-11 18:00:00 HAST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Watch out for falling tree branches when walking or driving.
-Make sure tents and awnings are secure or take them down.
-Be prepared for power outages.
-Target Area: Big Island Interior; Big Island North; Big Island South; Big Island Southeast; Kahoolawe; Kohala; Lanai Leeward; Lanai Mauka; Lanai Windward; Maui Central Valley North; Maui Central Valley South; Maui Leeward West; Maui Windward West; Molokai Southeast; Molokai Windward; South Haleakala WIND ADVISORY FOR PORTIONS OF HAWAII AND MAUI COUNTIES UNTIL 6 PM HST SUNDAY .Windy trade winds will continue through Sunday then decrease Sunday night into Monday.
-The strongest winds will occur over and downwind of terrain, and in saddle areas between mountains.
-WIND ADVISORY NOW IN EFFECT UNTIL 6 PM HST SUNDAY * WHAT...East winds 15 to 30 mph with localized gusts over 45 mph. * WHERE...Portions of Kahoolawe, Lanai, Maui, Molokai and the Big Island Hawaii. * WHEN...Until 6 PM HST Sunday. * IMPACTS...Winds this strong can tear off shingles, knock down tree branches, blow away tents and awnings and make it difficult to steer, especially for drivers of high profile vehicles.
+Effective: 2022-12-11 14:13:00 MST Expires: 2022-12-12 11:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+For graphical depictions of the snowfall forecast, including Official NWS Forecast, High End Amount, and Low End Amount, visit weather.gov/slc/winter.
+For winter road conditions from the Utah Department of Transportation, visit http://www.udottraffic.utah.gov/roadweatherforecast.aspx or dial 511.
+Target Area: Bryce Canyon Country; South Central Utah; Upper Sevier River Valleys WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 11 AM MST MONDAY * WHAT...Snow expected.
+Total snow accumulations of 2 to 5 inches. * WHERE...Upper Sevier River Valleys, Bryce Canyon Country and South Central Utah. * WHEN...From 2 PM this afternoon to 11 AM MST Monday. * IMPACTS...Winter driving conditions are expected on most area routes, especially after sunset.

+Dense Fog Advisory issued for Buena Vista, Cherokee, Clay, Dickinson, Ida, O'Brien, Osceola by NWS

 Comments / 0